Index Librorum Prohibitorum: Holy Office (1917–1966)

-Abolition (1966)
+Abrogation of Canonical Penalties (1966)

 On 7 December 1965, Pope Paul VI issued the motu proprio Integrae servandae that reorganized the Holy Office as the Sacred Congregation for the Doctrine of the Faith.
 The Index was not listed as being a part of the newly constituted congregation's competence, leading to questioning whether it still was.
 This question was put to Cardinal Alfredo Ottaviani, pro-prefect of the congregation, who responded in the negative.
 The Cardinal also indicated in his response that there was going to be a change in the Index soon.

-A June 1966 Congregation for the Doctrine of the Faith notification announced that, while the Index maintained its moral force, in that it taught Christians to beware, as required by the natural law itself, of those writings that could endanger faith and morality, it no longer had the force of ecclesiastical positive law with the associated penalties.
+A June 1966 Congregation for the Doctrine of the Faith notification announced that, while the Index maintained its binding moral force, in that it taught Christians to beware, as required by the natural law itself, of those writings that could endanger faith and morality, it no longer had the force of ecclesiastical positive law with the associated penalties.

+In a letter of 31 January 1985 to Cardinal Giuseppe Siri concerning Maria Valtorta’s The Poem of the Man-God, Cardinal Joseph Ratzinger, then prefect of the Congregation for the Doctrine of the Faith, referred back to the Congregation’s 1966 notification on the Index.
+According to canonist Andrew M. Pillari, the letter recalled the 1959 decree placing Valtorta’s work on the Index and the 1966 notification that, although the Index no longer had juridical force, it retained binding moral value as a warning to the conscience of the faithful.
+Ratzinger therefore stated that the diffusion and recommendation of such a work was not considered opportune, since its earlier condemnation had not been issued lightly.

 The canon law of the Latin Church still recommends that works should be submitted to the judgment of the local ordinary (typically, the bishop) if they concern sacred scripture, theology, canon law, or church history, religion or morals.
 The local ordinary consults someone whom he considers competent to give a judgment and, if that person gives the nihil obstat ('nothing forbids'), the local ordinary grants the imprimatur ('let it be printed').
 Members of religious institutes require the imprimi potest ('it can be printed') of their major superior to publish books on matters of religion or morals.